Back to All Events

 Facilitation Team

-Levana Saxon, cofounder of PFCC has been a Popular Educator and Theatre of the Oppressed facilitator for 25 years.
-Six years ago, right after her daughter was born, her husband became mysteriously disabled and a year later was diagnosed with ALS/ Lou Gherigs disease.
+Levana Saxon, cofounder of PFCC, has been a Popular Educator and Theatre of the Oppressed facilitator for 25 years.
+Six years ago, right after her daughter was born, her husband became mysteriously disabled and a year later was diagnosed with ALS/ Lou Gehrig’s disease.
 Becoming a caregiver has been a rollercoaster of epic proportions and has swallowed her almost completely.
-As her family has entered into a more stable phase of his disease, she finally has the opportunity to integrate her life’s work with her new life and offer this workshop to her community of fellow caregivers in the spirit of mutual aid - to speak together what feels unspeakable and reveal the knowledge we hold to make it through this.
+As her family has entered into a more stable phase of his disease, she finally has the opportunity to integrate her life’s work with her new life and offer this workshop to her community of fellow caregivers in the spirit of mutual aid - to speak together what feels unspeakable and lift up the knowledge we hold to make it through this.

 Previous